drekka/Alchemic/README.md

 * Support for NSUserDefaults and Apple's cloud based key-value stores.
 * and much, much more.

+# v2.2.8

+* Fixing bug where using in a framework with no app delegate was throwing an error.

 # v2.2.7

 * Fixing version numbers which were missing from the framework.